 Over 350,000 people in Cameroon are expected to gain access to clean electricity for the first time by 2023 through this ambitious pay-as-you-go (PAYG) solar home systems (SHS) initiative.

-As of the end of 2018, France-based developer upOwa SAS had installed more than 4,500 systems mainly across two central regions of the country, connecting over 20,000 people to clean energy.
-Now, thanks to a successful €2.8m capital raise – including €1.3m equity financing from REPP – the company is embarking on a rapid expansion phase.
+As of the end of 2018, upOwa SAS had installed more than 4,500 systems mainly across two central regions of the country, connecting over 20,000 people to clean energy.
+A successful EUR 3m capital raise in 2019 – including EUR 1.3m equity financing from REPP – enabled the company to embark on a rapid expansion phase.
 This has resulted in over 26,000installations by 31 March 2022, connecting nearly 130,000 people, as well as 374 micro-businesses and nearly 100 critical services such as schools, clinics, hospitals and water pumping stations.

-Company leaders have set their sights on rapid growth, using the experience of its in-house technical teams and reputation for reliability and customer service to build capacity and scale up activities.
+upOwa has set its sights on rapid growth, using the experience of its in-house technical teams and reputation for reliability and customer service to build capacity and scale up activities.
 Around 200 staff and commission-based agents currently work for upOwa, although this is expected to increase as the company grows.
 By the end of 2023, upOwa expects all installed SHS to account for nearly 25,000 tonnes of avoided GHG emissions for the year.

 Contracted date: 10 September 2019